vladocar/screenshoteer/README.md

 --w - width of the Web Page in px
 --h - height of the Web Page in px
 --waitfor - wait time for the page load in milliseconds
---el - css selector document.querySelector
+--waitforselector - wait for the selector to appear in page --el - css selector document.querySelector
 --auth - basic http authentication
 --no - exclude "image", "stylesheet", "script", "font"